kingralph33/kingralph33/README.md

 Software Engineer
 -----------------

 In 2016, I made a career change from retail & small business banking to the tech industry.
-Started out in the help desk at [Skyline Technology Solutions](https://www.skylinenet.net/) while I worked on [Codecademy](https://www.codecademy.com/) and [FreeCodeCamp](https://www.freecodecamp.org/) lessons.
-I didn't stay in that department long.
-I was able to join the Internal Product team doing software quality assurance mainly using Javascript.
-In the 4th Qtr of 2018, I attended [Coding Dojo](https://www.codingdojo.com/) where I was successful at passing their 2 stack curriculum.
-The first stack was Python with Flask and Django.
-The second was the MEAN (Mongo, Express, Angular (we used Angular 7), and Node) stack.
+I started for the help desk at [Skyline Technology Solutions](https://www.skylinenet.net/) while working on lessons from [Codecademy](https://www.codecademy.com/) and [FreeCodeCamp](https://www.freecodecamp.org/).
+My time in the help desk was brief.
+I then joined the Internal Product team, focusing on software quality assurance primarily using Javascript.
+In the fourth quarter of 2018, I attended [Coding Dojo](https://www.codingdojo.com/) where I successfully passed their 2-stack curriculum.
+The first stack focused on Python with Flask and Django.
+The second stack covered the MEAN stack (Mongo, Express, Angular [we used Angular 7], and Node).
 I am very thankful for Coding Dojo.
 It was challenging but very fun and fulfilling.
-After graduating from Coding Dojo, I remained at Skyline and transitioned to Jr Software Developer.
-It varied with each project which language was used, but in summary I worked in PHP, Javascript, Python, and Java.
-In 2020, I switched employers and now work for the Federal Government mainly coding in Java.
-Java 8 to be exact 😒.
+After graduating from Coding Dojo, I remained at Skyline and transitioned to a Jr Software Developer role.
+The projects I worked on used various languages, including PHP, Javascript, Python, and Java.
+In 2020, I switched employers and now work for the Federal Government.
+It has been fun thus far.
+My experience has ranged from software testing (Java, Selenium, Javascript, Playwright) to DevOps (Openshift, Azure DevOps/Pipelines) and even leading development on an internal project.
+I am enjoying my career in Software.

 * 🌍  Based in Washington DC Metro Area
 * 🖥️  See my portfolio at [kingralph.dev](https://kingralph.dev)